Christmas flood of 1964: California

-Starting on December 21, intense downpours all across Northern California caused numerous streams to flood, many to record-breaking levels.
+Starting on December 21, intense downpours across Northern California caused numerous streams to flood, many to record-breaking levels.
 California Governor Brown declared 34 counties in the region disaster areas.
 Together, Del Norte, Humboldt, Mendocino, Siskiyou, Trinity, and Sonoma counties sustained more damage than the other 28 counties combined.
 Twenty-six U.S. Geological Survey (USGS) stream gauges were destroyed.

 North Coast

 The Eel, Smith, Klamath, Trinity, Salmon, and Mad rivers, as well as other rivers and large streams, all went well beyond flood stage and peaked nearly simultaneously around December 21 and 22, breaking previous records (notably those set in the "hundred year" flood of 1955 in most cases).
 Sixteen state highway bridges were destroyed in California's 1st congressional district, most of them on Highway 101, and another ten county bridges were destroyed in Humboldt County.
 The flood destroyed 37 mile of track with multiple stream and river crossings of the Northwestern Pacific Railroad through the Eel River canyon, the region's only major railroad.
+The federal government ordered in military assistance, including Air Force, Army, and Navy aircraft along with the destroyer escort USS Walton and the aircraft carrier USS Bennington to ferry in both supplies and in the latter's case, much needed helicopters.

-Many communities of Del Norte and Humboldt counties suffered extensive power outages and were left isolated or completely cut off from the rest of the state for a period, including the region's larger populated areas around Humboldt Bay, such as Eureka and Arcata, despite the fact that those cities were located on higher ground and not in the path of raging rivers.
+Many communities of Del Norte and Humboldt counties suffered extensive power outages and were left isolated or cut off from the rest of the state for a period, including the region's larger populated areas around Humboldt Bay, such as Eureka and Arcata, despite the fact that those cities were located on higher ground and not in the path of raging rivers.
 Riverside communities like Klamath, Orleans, Myers Flat, Weott, South Fork, Shively, Pepperwood, Stafford, and Ti-Bar were completely destroyed by flood waters; some of them were never rebuilt and none regained their former status.
 Metropolitan, Rio Dell, and Scotia were significantly damaged.
 The Pacific Lumber Company sawmill at Scotia lost 40 e6board feet of logs and lumber washed downstream.
 Crescent City, still recovering from the tsunami created by the 1964 Alaska earthquake only nine months earlier, also suffered from the floods.